Inayati Order

-The Inayati Order (Inayatiyya), is an international organization dedicated to spreading the Sufi teachings of Inayat Khan, a musician and mystic who first introduced Sufism to the modern Western world in 1910.
+The Inayati Order (Inayatiyya), is an international organisation dedicated to spreading the Sufi teachings of Inayat Khan, a musician and mystic who first introduced Sufism to the modern Western world in 1910.
 The Inayati Order operates internationally through a network of centers, and offers a number of programs and activities.
 It is led by Zia Inayat Khan, grandson of Inayat Khan.

 Objectives of the Order

-The Inayati Order commits itself to the purposes identified by Inayat Khan in at the first establishment of his Sufi organization:
+The Inayati Order commits itself to the purposes identified by Inayat Khan at the point of the first establishment of his Sufi organisation: